PabloRoves/heic-converter/README.md

 2. **Select an HEIC Image:** Click the "Choose File" button and select an HEIC image from your local storage.

 3. **Generate PDF:** Once the image is loaded, click the "Create PDF" button.
 The application will convert the image to JPEG and generate a PDF document with the same name as the image, appended with ".pdf".

+## Features

+- **HEIC Support:** Uploads and converts HEIC images to a more widely compatible format (JPEG).
+- **PDF Generation:** Creates a PDF document containing the converted image.
+- **Error Handling:** Provides informative error messages in the console for troubleshooting.

 ## Additional Notes